-The Char-Broil Patio Bistro is one of the best electric BBQ grills in the market that ticks all the boxes for functionality, design, and quality.
-Like most Char-Broil products, this particular model has a stylish design, but don’t be fooled, you’re looking at a hardy machine.
+The Cuisinart CEG-980 is one of the best electric BBQ grills in the market that ticks all the boxes for functionality, design, and quality.
+Like most Cuisinart products, this particular model has a stylish design, but don’t be fooled, you’re looking at a hardy machine.

-The Patio Bistro gives you a massive 240 square inches of cooking space with an extra 80 square inch warming rack.
-That’s more than enough space to get the job done for 8–12 servings of hamburgers, steak, and more.
-The grilling plates are made of cast iron with porcelain coating making it durable, rust-resistant and easy to clean.
-The grill also features generously-sized collapsible side shelves that gives you extra space for preparing and storing your food, and is equipped with a removable dip tray for catching oil and grease.
+The CEG-980 gives you a 145-square-inch warming rack.
+That’s more than enough space to get the job done for 8 servings of hamburgers, steak, and more.
+The grilling plates are made of cast iron with porcelain coating making them durable, rust-resistant, and easy to clean.
+It includes a lid latch that helps to keep the lid closed and prevent spills, as well as a spill-resistant drip tray for catching oil and grease.

-For a mid-priced electric grill, the Patio Bistro electric grill comes with several features that sets it apart from other grills.
-Aside from a few flaws and drawbacks, the Patio Bistro is a very functional and excellent grill despite its mid-range price.
+For a mid-priced electric grill, the Cuisinart CEG-980 electric grill comes with several features that set it apart from other grills.
+Aside from a few flaws and drawbacks, the Cuisinart CEG-980 is a very functional and excellent grill despite its mid-range price.